S-fiammapalazzo/Front-end-talentoTech/README.md

-# Front-end-talentoTech
-Pre entrega del proyecto integrador
+Acá va a ir la descripción del proyecto que todavía no defini como va a ser